 - Autonomous Vehicle Design Engineer

-In the United States, there were 132,500 jobs for Robotics Engineer in 2016.
+In 2016, there was an estimated number of 132,500 jobs in the United States for Robotics Engineer.
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,500 new jobs for Robotics Engineer by 2026.
 The BLS estimates 9,500 yearly job openings in this field.

 The states with the most job growth for Robotics Engineer are Nevada, Utah, and North Dakota.
 Watch out if you plan on working in Alaska, Minnesota, or Vermont.
 These states have the worst job growth for this type of profession.

 Robotics Engineer Average Salary

 Robotics Engineers make between $50,750 and $155,650 a year.

 Robotics Engineers who work in District of Columbia, Maryland, or Virginia, make the highest salaries.